rarible/protocol-contracts/exchange-wrapper/contracts/ExchangeWrapper.md

 `ExchangeWrapper` contract is a top-level wrapper over `ExchangeV2`, `WyvernExchangeWithBulkCancellations`, `SeaPort`, `X2Y2`, `LooksRare` contracts.
 It performs single or array transfers of Rarible, Wyvern, SeaPort, X2Y2, LooksRare `Orders`.

+`ExchangeWrapper` can be paused and up-paused by owner.
 ## Algorithm

 `ExchangeWrapper` working with ETH transfers only.